cyruslk/franklin-ford-bot/logs.md

   or -

   ```
-  The time has come when it will pay to act on the reality underlying #underlying the the existing newspaper #newspaper structure.
+  The time has come when it will pay to act on the reality underlying #underlying the the existing #newspaper structure.
   ```

   - Finally, a third variation could be explored: using a second parameter to the function to control the numbers of keywords within the sentence that'll be Tweeted.

   ```
-  function randomKeyWord(string, selectedNumber){
+  function randomKeyWordSelected(string, selectedNumber){
     const arrayToString =[];
     const selectedStrings = [];
     const stringToArray = string.split(" ");